bezaworkmetropolia/software_engineering_2014_template/1_cover.md

 ### This is the cover page of your document

 List here the following details:
-* Project title, name of the product
+* Project title, name of the product / Hello world
-* Team name
+* Team name / Say Hello
-* Team members: nguyen thai binh
+* Team members: Mr. Say - Mr. Hello
-* Date
+* Date: 2.2.2022